Aruba: Personal Taxation

 - Certain periodic receipts.

-Fringe benefits are mostly taxable, including housing allowances and reimbursement of taxes.
+Perquisites are mostly taxable, including housing allowances and reimbursement of taxes.
 Capital gains are not taxed unless the gain results from business activity, or unless it results from the sale of shares of a company of which the individual concerned, together with certain specified types of relative, owns or has owned 25% or more in the last 5 years.